vikassinghrathore/java-quickview-interview/JavaIQuickviewForInterview.md

 interfaces can have abstract methods and variables.
 It cannot have a method body.

 An interface can contain set of abstract methods.
 In an interface we cannot provide method with body.
-By default all the methods in an interface are “Abstract”.As part of an interface we can declare the variable ,  when we declare variables in the interface, by default they are “static and final” variables o	Java 8, we can have default and static methods in an interface.
-Java 9, we can have private methods in an interface. o	 It is used to achieve abstraction.I support the functionality of multiple inheritance. o	It can be used to achieve loose coupling.
+By default all the methods in an interface are “Abstract”.As part of an interface we can declare the variable ,  when we declare variables in the interface, by default they are “static and final” variables
+-	Java 8, we can have default and static methods in an interface.
+Java 9, we can have private methods in an interface.
+-	 It is used to achieve abstraction.I support the functionality of multiple inheritance.
+-	It can be used to achieve loose coupling.
 ###### Qu.
 When we should go for interface, abstract class and concrete class?
-•	When use=== >If you think you will need to add methods in the future, then an abstract class is a better choice.
+-	When use=== >If you think you will need to add methods in the future, then an abstract class is a better choice.
 Because if you add new method headings to an interface, then all of the classes that already implement that interface will have to be changed to implement the new methods.
 That can be quite a hassle.
-•	Interfaces are a good choice when you think that the API will not change for a while.
+-	Interfaces are a good choice when you think that the API will not change for a while.
 ### Difference between interface and abstract class :
 |Interface|	Abstract class|
 | ------------- | ------------- |